Robot-Inventor/spam-tweets-compressor/README.md

 ## Summary

-What kind of tweets you find harassing or threatening varies from person to person, and it can be difficult to make an objective judgment.
-This extension will hide tweets that you find "harassing or threatening" according to "your standards".
-This is an unofficial browser extension to protect your mind when viewing replies or ego-surfing.
+What kind of tweets are perceived as harassment or threats varies from person to person.
+It can be difficult to judge objectively.
+This extension hides tweets that you judge to be "harassing or threatening" based on "your criteria".
+It is an unofficial browser extension that protects your mind when viewing replies or doing ego searches.

-### ✔ Can
+### ✔ What this does

-- It can protect your mind by hiding tweets that may be harassing or threatening
+- You can protect your mind by hiding tweets that are harassing or threatening
-- It allows you to set what kind of tweets are considered harassment or threats
+- You can hide them only in your own browser, so you cannot hide them in other people's browsers

-### ✖ Can't
+### ✖ What this can't do

 - There is no automatic reporting of tweets deemed potentially harassing or threatening, or the ability to mute or block the poster
 - Hide only on your browser.
 Can't be hidden on other people's browsers
-- Works only on [twitter.com](https://twitter.com) and [mobile.twitter.com](https://mobile.twitter.com).
-It can't work on other Twitter clients or mobile apps
+- Only works on [twitter.com](https://twitter.com) and [mobile.twitter.com](https://mobile.twitter.com).
+Will not work with other Twitter clients or mobile apps

-### ⚠ Caution
+### ⚠ Precaution

 - This is an unofficial extension, Twitter is not involved in any way
 - Hides "possibly" harassing or threatening tweets.
 False positives and false negatives can also occur